 Menopause and Good Nutrition

-Plant-based foods that contain isoflavones (plant estrogens) work in the body like a weak form of estrogen.
-For this reason, soy may help relieve menopause symptoms, although research results are contradictory.
+Plant-based foods that have isoflavones (plant estrogens) work in the body like a weak form of estrogen.
+For this reason, soy may help relieve menopause symptoms, although research results are unclear.
 Some may help lower cholesterol levels and have been suggested to relieve hot flashes and night sweats.
 Isoflavones can be found in foods such as tofu and soy milk.

 Avoid Foods During Menopause?

-If you are experiencing hot flashes during menopause, you may find that avoiding certain "trigger" foods and beverages -- spicy foods, caffeine, and alcohol -- may lessen the severity and frequency of hot flashes.
+If you're having hot flashes during menopause, you may find it helps to avoid certain "trigger" foods and drinks, like spicy foods, caffeine, and alcohol.

 Supplements After Menopause